 Banana Bread with Pudding Mix

-- 2 cups (from 6 bananas) mashed very ripe bananas
+- 2 cups mashed very ripe bananas, (from about 6 medium bananas)

 - 4 large eggs